upshot-tech/SkySQL/README.md

-# SkyLookup
+# SkySQL

 Demo: https://siasky.net/_AYYC9KGq009LF8mD1D2J6yjCoBm0i9yLR64pTX3aOWL6Q/index.html (13 million rows, 615 MB total size)

 While [MiniSearch](https://github.com/lucaong/minisearch) and [AlaSQL](http://alasql.org/) are great in-browser full-text & SQL engines, they can not handle GBs of data because of RAM limits.
-SkyLookup is a bit different.
+SkySQL is a bit different.
 It is a modified [Radix-tree](https://en.wikipedia.org/wiki/Radix_tree) (or radix trie) based file index.

 # Performance

-SkyLookup stores the data in alphabetical order in multiple files, and even if you has a tons of data, it will make only a few HTTP AJAX requests to find something:
+SkySQL stores the data in alphabetical order in multiple files, and even if you has a tons of data, it will make only a few HTTP AJAX requests to find something:

 - 1000 rows = 1 ajax request
 - 1 million rows = 2 requests